Skip to main content

 Through years of rigorous physiotherapy, my right leg recovered, but the left remained without power.
 I could only crawl.
 We reached a strategic decision point: a series of seven major corrective surgeries.
 The goal was not a full cure, but a specific, functional outcome: to straighten my legs so I could walk with the help of crutches.
 We accepted the project.

 What followed was a grueling three-year recovery.
 For an 11-year-old boy, the physiotherapy sessions were so painful that the thought of quitting was a daily visitor.
 This is where I learned a lesson that no business school can teach: no matter how capable you are, you must have a mentor who can be your strength when you are down.
 For me, that was my parents.
+My father gave me the target, but my mother gave me the will.
 Their belief became my inner voice, the one that would remind me, “I can.”

 These interconnected projects—the diagnosis, the surgeries, the recovery—were no longer just challenges; they became my life’s first portfolio, a collection of complex initiatives all aligned to one focused goal: my independence.
 This portfolio taught me that when multiple projects are managed in alignment, even the most ambitious goals can be achieved.
 I was transformed from crawling on the floor to walking on my own two feet, with my own strength.